Inkatha Launches South Africa Vote Campaign In Zulu Heartland - UrduPoint

 "In 2024 across the length and breadth of Africa, there is one resounding call: the call for change."

-The May 29 election will be the first fought by the right-wing party without its iconic founder and late leader Mangosuthu Buthulezi, and it faces new challenges even in its home province KwaZulu-Natal (KZN), a key electoral battleground.
+The May 29 election will be the first fought by the right-wing party without its iconic founder and late leader Mangosuthu Buthulezi.
+And now, it faces new challenges even in its home province KwaZulu-Natal (KZN), a key electoral battleground.

-Preparations for the rally were clouded by news that three buses carrying IFP supporters to the stadium crashed, leaving 36 to be treated for injuries at the scene and eight to be taken to hospital, one in a critical condition, ambulance provider IPSS Medical Rescue told AFP.
+Preparations for the rally were clouded by news that three buses carrying IFP supporters to the stadium had crashed.
+Medics treated 36 at the scene while eight people were taken to hospital, one in a critical condition, ambulance provider IPSS Medical Rescue told AFP.

-In the 2019 general election the IFP came in fourth place nationally with 14 seats in the 400 member National Assembly, with few votes outside KwaZulu-Natal, where in the provincial assembly it is the official opposition to the ruling African National Congress (ANC).

-Several of South Africa's opposition parties are trying to form an alliance to unseat the ANC if it falls below 50 percent nationally, and even a shrinking IFP could prove influential in post-election horsetrading.

 Recent Stories